FOSSRIT/HowToFOSS/README.md

 [D language](http://dlang.org/) community, especially in the game development circles, and is the Lead Engine Programmer on Circular Studios' [Dash Engine](https://github.com/Circular-Studios/Dash).
 Colden has accepted a full-time position at Amazon where he will be working in the Video Games division.

+## Contributing

+We would be happy to review any changes or additions you suggest.
+If you are new to Github and open source contributions, check out the section about [hosting code on Github](chapters/hostingcode.md) for an example on how to modify this book.

 ## License